SlappyBoyMilkman/preact-netlify/content/contact/currently-based-in-san-francisco.md

 ---
-title: Based in San Francisco.
+title: 'Based in San Francisco, California.'
 ---
 Currently looking for design opportunities in the Bay Area.
 Reach out for any freelance work, or just to chat!